UPDATED: Going, Going, but Not Quite Gone: First Edition of “Philosopher’s Stone” Is Expected to Sell for Tens of Thousands

-The auction has ended and the lucky winner walks away with something special.
+The auction has ended, and the lucky winner has walked away with something special.
 A first-edition copy of Harry Potter and the Philosopher’s Stone sold at Bonhams auction house for an “impressive” £118,000 (US$144,786).
 Despite the presale estimate ranging between £70,000 and £90,000, Matthew Haley, Head of Bonhams Fine Books and Manuscripts Department, says it’s no surprise the book sold for this price.

 This unique copy of the highly desirable rare first edition of Harry Potter and the Philosopher’s Stone really was a little piece of Harry Potter history.
 I’m not surprised that it attracted such interest and achieved such an impressive price.